tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/propagation_setup/translational/radiation_pressure_acceleration.rst

 (e.g. bus panels) or may be defined to move w.r.t. the spacecraft body-fixed frame (for instance Sun-pointing solar arrays, or
 Earth-pointing antennas).
 At the moment, Tudat does not include panel shadowing in the calculations.

-Details on defining a panelled spacecraft model are defined TODO.
+Details on defining a panelled spacecraft model are defined by :ref:`vehicle_shape_models`.
 The interaction of each panel is defined by a so-called reflection law.
 At the moment, Tudat implements two panel reflection laws:

   * Specular-diffuse reflection: :func:`~tudatpy.numerical_simulation.environment_setup.radiation_pressure.specular_diffuse_body_panel_reflection`